-We have entered into lead forward purchase contracts and foreign exchange forward and purchased option contracts to manage the risk associated with our exposures to fluctuations resulting from changes in raw material costs and foreign currency exchange rates.
+We have entered into lead forward purchase contracts, foreign exchange forward and purchased option contracts and cross currency fixed interest rate swaps to manage the risk associated with our exposures to fluctuations resulting from changes in raw material costs, foreign currency exchange rates and interest rates.
 The Company's agreements are with creditworthy financial institutions.
-Those contracts that result in a liability position at March 31, 2021 are \$2.6 million (pre-tax).
-Those contracts that result in an asset position at March 31, 2021 are \$1.0 million (pre-tax) and the vast majority of these will settle within one year.
+Those contracts that result in a liability position at March 31, 2022 are \$0.7 million (pre-tax).
+Those contracts that result in an asset position at March 31, 2022 are \$3.3 million (pre-tax).
 The impact on the Company due to nonperformance by the counterparties has been evaluated and not deemed material.